tienduy-nguyen/blog2/_drafts/2020-07-21-ruby-codling-challenges-with-the-hacking-project-04.md

   - Algorithms
   - Codewars
   - Kata
+  - 5kyu
+  - 6kyu
-  - 7kyu
+  - OOP
 ---

-Doing coding challenges is an excellent way to imporve your programming language & problem-solvings skills.
+Object Oriented Programming Challenges.

 ## Kata challenges

-After taking some challenges, I realise the more difficult to solve problem, it's is not only find a solution.
-We mus
+After completed some challenges, I realise the more difficult to solve problem, it's is not only to find a solution.
+I need to find a better solution that is shorter, faster and easy to understand.

+This week with THP, we start learning the the Object Oriented Programming (OOP) in Ruby.
+OOP is a part very important that is a programming philosopy where we manipulate data as objects.

+So, today I will take only the katas of this subject to improve my knowleages and my skills in this part.

 ### 1. Rot13 (5kyu)